 There are far fewer data on the CD4 threshold that is associated with an increased risk of AIDS and opportunistic infections among HIV-2 infected patients.
 Most experts apply the same CD4 cell count threshold (<200 cells/mm3) as a laboratory parameter indicating AIDS in HIV-2 infected patients.

-Laboratory monitoring for HIV-2 RNA viral load is problematic since testing availability in limited.
-Most commercial laboratories do not offer testing for HIV-2 RNA viral load and the few that do offer only qualitative testing (eg, Focus and Quest Diagnostics laboratories).
+Laboratory monitoring for HIV-2 RNA viral load is problematic since testing availability is more limited.
+Most commercial laboratories do not offer testing for HIV-2 RNA viral load and the few that do offer only qualitative testing (eg, Quest Diagnostics laboratories).
 Quantitative HIV-2 RNA viral load testing may be obtained from the following few laboratories [5-8]:To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you:

 - Campbell-Yesufu OT, Gandhi RT.
 Update on human immunodeficiency virus (HIV)-2 infection.
 Clin Infect Dis 2011; 52:780.